-When colorectal cancer has spread and there are a few small tumors in the liver or lungs, these metastases can sometimes be removed by surgery or destroyed by other techniques, such as ablation or embolization.
+When colon or rectal cancer has spread and there are a few small tumors in the liver or lungs, these metastases can sometimes be removed by surgery or destroyed by other techniques, such as ablation or embolization.

-Ablation and embolization can often be good options for people whose metastatic tumors come back after surgery, whose cancer can’t be cured with surgery or who can’t have surgery for other reasons.
+Ablation and embolization might also be good options for people whose metastatic tumors come back after surgery, whose cancer can’t be cured with surgery, or who can’t have surgery for other reasons.
 This might help a person live longer.
 It can also help treat problems the cancer is causing, like pain.

 Possible side effects after ablation therapy include:

-Possible complications after embolization include:
+Possible side effects after embolization include:

 Because healthy liver tissue can be affected, there is a risk that liver function will get worse after embolization.
 This risk is higher if a large branch of the hepatic artery is embolized.
 Serious complications are not common, but they are possible.